 Historic St. Mary’s City, a National Historic Landmark since 1969, is the site of Maryland’s first capital and features a reconstruction of the original colonial settlement, living history area, and museum complex.
 Volunteers will take on a variety of tasks around the Godiah Spray Tobacco Plantation, including repair work on the rail fence, weeding in the colonial garden, and general maintenance around the plantation grounds.

-St. Mary’s City, MD – Alliance for the Chesapeake Bay
+St. Mary’s City, MD – Keep St. Mary’s Beautiful

 Where: St. Mary’s College of Maryland | 47645 College Drive, St. Mary’s City, MD 20686

-The Alliance for the Chesapeake Bay is focused on restoring the Chesapeake Bay’s rivers and streams through partnerships, collaboration, and individual and community stewardship.
-Volunteers will serve the Bay and the local community by cleaning up debris on campus and along the College’s shoreline before it makes its way into the St. Mary’s River.
+The Office of Sustainability manages St. Mary’s College’s green initiatives including the Kate Chandler Campus Farm, the St. Mary’s Arboretum, and more.
+For the third year, volunteers will serve the Bay and the local community by cleaning up debris on campus and along the College’s shoreline before it makes its way into the St. Mary’s River.

 Organization: Spring Dell Center, Inc.

 Spring Dell Center is a local nonprofit that has been assisting adults with developmental disabilities by connecting them to the community and employment in Charles County for over 50 years.
 Volunteers will help revitalize the main Spring Dell location through general cleanup and mulching of the courtyard.

 Where: Anacostia Park, Section D – Aquatic Resources Education Center | 1900 Anacostia Drive SE, Washington, D.C.
 20020